 Always indicate the dates the contract covers.
 Whether the contract runs month-to-month or if it’s open-ended; clearly spell out the activities that will lead to the contract cancellation on either end.

-The amount of notice before termination of the contract must be clearly specified.
+The amount of notice before termination of the social media management agreement or social media service level agreement template must be clearly specified.
 Similarly, the deliverables that each party should provide at the point of termination should also be made clear.

 Include the exact costs for services rendered and when and how payments should be made.
 For some freelancers, they include a 50% upfront payment before they commence the work and the remaining 50% after they finish their work in a given month.
 Others charge a full month upfront payment; they demand full payment to discourage clients who devalue or are not serious about their work.
 Whichever method you choose, it should be disclosed in the contract thus the template should provide for it.